sampsyo/cs6120/content/blog/2020-03-06-wasm/index.md

 well-designed, massive engineering effort to reconcile two worlds at odds.

 ## How does it differ from existing tools?
-So WebAssembly is portable, but doesn't JVM (Java virtual machine) already offer portability?
+So WebAssembly is portable, but doesn't the Java Virtual Machine (JVM) already offer portability?
 Even though the overall goal has some similarities, Java cannot be run on a browser without plugins and has doesn't have the language flexibilty WebAssembly provides.
 This is due to Java's portability coming